 “Look there, stranger!”
 Lysippe shouted as she pointed at the wall.
 “The task is done.
-Now get off my sisters’ island!”
+Now go!”

-The strange, phantom-like being merely grunted his reply before disappearing.
-Lysippe had dealt with this creature before, and she knew not to trust him.
+The strange, phantom-like being merely nodded in reply before disappearing.
+Despite Xyleena’s assurances, Lysippe could not bring herself to fully trust the phantom, and didn’t like the idea of a man — any man, whether mortal or phantom — on her sisters’ island.
 Still, she knew how important his involvement in all this was, whether she liked it or not.
-Now, Lysippe had to wait for destiny to unfold.
+Now that the pieces had been put into place, Lysippe had but to wait for her daughter’s destiny to unfold.

 The Rite of Ascension was a time when young girls were tested to be worthy of being called Amazon.
 Each candidate had to be tested on horsemanship, athletics, academics, bowmanship, wilderness survival, and other Amazon skills.
 So far all the candidates, including Celia and her best friend Drusilla (and, unfortunately, Flora and Greta Smyrna as well), had passed most of the tests.
 Now, the candidates had to be tested in wilderness survival, where they had to prove that they could learn how to survive with very little.
-Each pair of girls would be accompanied by an evaluator; in this case, Promethea (Celia’s older sister) would be their evaluator.
+Each pair of girls would be accompanied by an assessor; in this case, Celia’s older sister Promethea would be their assessor.

 “Well, at least I don’t look like a Harpy!” yelled Drusilla.